 I Corinthians 3:4 For while one says, I am of Paul; and another, I am of Apollos; are you not carnal?

-There is another verse that I want to add to this, and it is back in I Corinthians 11, and in verse 18.
+There is another verse that I want to add to this, and it is back in I Corinthians 11:18.
 Paul's arguments and instruction continued from one problem to another.
 The fact that they were carnal was only an opening salvo, and division was the most evident fruit of that carnality.

 I Corinthians 11:17-19 Now in this that I declare unto you I praise you not, that you come together not for the better, but for the worse.
 For first of all, when you come together in the church, I hear that there be divisions among you; and I partly believe it.
 For there must be also heresies among you, that they which are approved may be made manifest among you.

 There must be heresies.
 This can be a statement of fact in the sense of, “There must be heresies, or you would not be having these problems.”
 That is evident.
 On the other hand, it is a statement of the certainty that they will arise.
 In other words, it is as though God willed that it occur.
 “There must be...”
 “There has to be heresies...”
 And then he gives the reason why God would allow this, permit it, or maybe even in a sense cause it directly—so that those who are approved will be evident, made manifest.

 In other words, they will stand up for the truth and they will not resort to carnal behavior.
 They will stand steadfast, and they will stand out as a result of being steadfast to the truth.
 I take that to mean that God is going to allow these things to occur or even cause them to occur to produce a test that will prove who really is true to the truth and who is not.